-Blessed with sparkling natural beauty, Lake Tahoe is considered the jewel of the Sierra Nevada and has been named one of the best adventure vacations in the United States by the U.S. News & World Report.
+Blessed with sparkling natural beauty, Lake Tahoe is considered the jewel of the Sierra Nevada and has been named one of the best adventure vacations, one of the best family vacations, one of the best ski vacations in the United States and more in the United States by the U.S. News & World Report.
 Tahoe is known for the clarity of its water and the panoramic views of the surrounding mountains on all sides.
 At 6,229 feet above sea level, Lake Tahoe is the highest lake of its size in the United States, measuring 22 miles long by 12 miles wide, with a surface area of 191 square miles and 72 miles of shoreline.
 Lake Tahoe is the second deepest lake in the United States, with a maximum depth of 1,645 feet, trailing only Oregon’s Crater Lake.

 The best way to see Lake Tahoe is to get out there and experience it!
 Offering countless opportunities to venture to the highest peaks or dive deep below the water, it’ll be hard to just choose one.